 Interested in becoming a dietitian?

-The first step is to earn a Bachelor’s degree in food and nutrition from a university program that has been accredited by Dietitians of Canada (DC).
+All registered dietitians complete an undergraduate degree in human nutrition and dietetics from a university program that has been accredited by the Partnership for Dietetic Education and Practice (PDEP).
 These programs include a range of subjects such as:

 Accredited Undergraduate Programs in Canada